Out Cold (2001 film): Reception

 Out Cold has an 8% approval rating on Rotten Tomatoes, a review aggregator, based on 49 reviews; the average rating is 2.9/10.
 The site's consensus reads: "A party movie that substitutes surfs for snow, Out Cold will leave viewers just that with its gross-out humor and sophomoric plot."
+Metacritic, which uses a weighted average, assigned the a score of 22 out of 100, based on 15 critics, indicating "generally unfavorable" reviews.

+However, the movie holds an 84% fan approval rating on Rotten Tomatoes, compiled from over 25,000 audience ratings.
+The movie is considered a comedy cult classic among snowboarding enthusiasts and from its multiple broadcasts on Comedy Central.